Sailor-Agents/Sailor-Agents.github.io/content/blog/workflow/index.md

 - **Human-in-the-Loop Learning**: Users can inspect every step and provide prompt feedback, i.e., give feedback under the USER role or edit the LLM generation under the ASSISTANT role.

+> As noted in the [post](https://mini-swe-agent.com/latest/faq/#why-no-shell-session) from the Mini SWE-Agent team, implementing stateful shell sessions presents significant challenges.
+We address this challenge by detecting the non-canonical mode of TTY.

 This blog focus on **workflow** and **benchmarking**.